simeoncloud/docs/reporting.md

 # Simeon Cloud Power BI Reporting
 Report on your Simeon Sync data from a single location.
-Use one of our built in reports or create your own from the raw data.
+Use one of our built-in reports or create your own from the raw data.

 ## Tenant updates
 When installing Simeon Cloud Power BI Reporting, the installer will make the following changes to the tenant selected to host the Power BI report:
 - Creates the Simeon Cloud **Power BI Workspace**
 - Creates an **Azure SQL server and database**
-    - Defaults to the a Standard S0: with 10 DTUs, see [here for pricing information](https://azure.microsoft.com/en-us/pricing/details/azure-sql-database/single/)
+    - Defaults to the Standard S0: with 10 DTUs, see [here for pricing information](https://azure.microsoft.com/en-us/pricing/details/azure-sql-database/single/)
     - Uses only Azure Active Directory (Azure AD) authentication
     - Provides contributor access to all users
 - Creates a **Service Principal** named Simeon Cloud Power BI Reporting **with dbo owner role** to the database